-- a) Write a program if number is less than 10 and greater than 50 it generate the exception out of range. else it displays the square of number. - b) Write a program with multiple catch Statements. - c) write a program to implement nested try
+Week 6 :

+b) Write a program with multiple catch Statements.

+c) write a program to implement nested try

-- a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface. - b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities
+a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface.

+- b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities a) Write a program to demonstrate lambda expressions.
-Write a program to implement following collections a) array List b) Vector c)Hash table d)Stack

-- a) Write a program to demonstrate lambda expressions. - b) Write a program for producer and consumer problem using Threads
+Write a program to implement following collections a) array List b) Vector c)Hash table d)Stack b) Write a program for producer and consumer problem using Threads a) Write a program to list all the files in a directory including the files present in all its subdirectories.

-- a) Write a program to list all the files in a directory including the files present in all its subdirectories. - b) Write a Program to Read the Content of a File Line by Line
+b) Write a Program to Read the Content of a File Line by Line a) Write a program that connects to a database using JDBC display all records in a table.

-- a) Write a program that connects to a database using JDBC display all records in a table. - b) Write a program to connect to a database using JDBC and insert values into it. - c) Write a program to connect to a database using JDBC and delete values from it
+b) Write a program to connect to a database using JDBC and insert values into it.

+c) Write a program to connect to a database using JDBC and delete values from it

 Write a program that works as a simple calculator.
-Use a Grid Layout to arrange Buttons for digits and for the + - \ % operations.
+Use a Grid Layout to arrange Buttons for digits and for the + - % operations.
 Add a text field to display the result.